UPPMAX/programming_formalisms/tdd/tdd_1_lecture/README.md

 In this hands-on workshop, we'll write tests for simple functions to practice this way of developing.

-It is assumed you can read basic R code and that you have an R environment (e.g. R Studio) installed.
+It is assumed you can read basic Python code and that you have an Python environment (e.g. Visual Studio Code) installed.

 ## Source to images